 Public transport in South Africa is limited when it comes to remote, rural communities and almost nonexistent if you want to explore the wilderness and the all-important national parks and reserves.
 If you want to experience the thrill and charm of backcountry South Africa, you’ll need your own wheels.

-The entire country is networked by excellent quality and beautifully scenic roads, along with enough endless stretches of gravel top to appeal to any adventurous road-tripper.
+The entire country is networked by top-quality and beautifully scenic roads, along with enough endless stretches of gravel top to appeal to any adventurous road-tripper.
 There are several reliable and relatively inexpensive car rental companies, including Avis, Hertz and Tempest Car Hire.
-If you’re traveling in a group, car rental often turns out to be the most affordable option, with prices starting from around US$20/day.
-Prices are usually lower if you book in advance rather than wait until you arrive at the airport.
+If you’re traveling in a group, car rental often turns out to be the most affordable option, with rates starting around R540 per day.
+Prices are usually lower if you book in advance rather than upon arrival at the airport.

-If you’re driving in Big Five country, do some research regarding etiquette and safety precautions, especially in dealing with elephants.
-One of the most environmentally sound 4x4 rental companies is Tread Lite, which offers affordable, compact and delightfully quirky Suzuki Jimny 4x4s with all the necessary camping kit.
-A price tag of around US$80 per day gets you the vehicle and all the camping equipment.
-Tread Lite is an absolute mine of information when you’re planning your route.
+If you’re driving in a Big Five country, do some research regarding etiquette and safety precautions, especially in dealing with elephants.
+An environmentally sound 4x4 rental company is Tread Lite, which offers affordable, compact and delightfully quirky Suzuki Jimnys with all the necessary camping kit for a price tag of around R1547 per day, depending on the time of year and length of your stay.
+Tread Lite is also an absolute mine of information when planning your route.

-Tour buses offer affordable, flexible travel in South Africa
+Tour buses provide affordable, flexible travel in South Africa

 Trains in South Africa run from basic to luxury

 If you’re not in a hurry, the train is often the most pleasant way of getting around South Africa.
-The 29-hour trip from Cape Town to Johannesburg makes for a relaxing overnight journey watching the countryside slip past and chatting to fellow passengers.
-The Passenger Rail Agency of South Africa runs the relatively basic – but still comfortable – tourist-class Shosholoza Meyl sleeper service between the main cities and towns, as well as an upgraded Premier Classe.
+You can settle in for a relaxing overnight journey, watching the countryside slip past and chatting to fellow passengers.
+Sadly the tourist-class Shosholoza Meyl sleeper service is still not back to its pre-Covid operations but there are other options available with an unfortunately heftier price tag.

-The Blue Train takes those comfort levels to luxuriously sumptuous extremes: you’re expected to dress formally for dinner, and the price tag attached is close to US$1500 for a trip from Pretoria to Cape Town.
-The four-day 1600km (994-mile) journey between Pretoria and Cape Town on the luxurious Rovos Rail service costs from US$1717 and – for an extra charge – you can carry on all the way to Victoria Falls in Zimbabwe.
+The Blue Train raises comfort levels to sumptuous extremes: you’re expected to dress formally for dinner, and the price tag can run to R67,715 for a trip from Pretoria to Cape Town.
+Meanwhile, on the luxurious Rovos Rail service, the four-day 1600km (994-mile) journey between Pretoria and Cape Town costs from R31,700, and you can carry on all the way to Victoria Falls in Zimbabwe for an extra charge.

 Be aware that in South Africa the word “taxi” is most commonly applied to the privately owned minibuses that connect virtually every town and village in the country.
-Often overloaded and dangerously driven, it is a mode of transport that is avoided by most people with sufficient funds to use another option.
-The schedules are rarely set, and you will simply have to ask around to find out where to wait.
-These often overloaded minibuses rarely have much room for luggage.
+Often overloaded and dangerously driven, it is a mode of transport avoided by most people with sufficient funds to use another option.

-Hired taxis (normal saloon cars or hatchbacks) run in the major cities only, but the ubiquitous ride-sharing app Uber is a convenient, secure and reliable service that you can count on in most parts of the country.
+Hired taxis (normal sedans or hatchbacks) run in the major cities only, but the ubiquitous ride-sharing app Uber is a convenient, secure and reliable service that you can count on in most parts of the country.

 Accessible transportation in South Africa

-For travelers with disabilities, South Africa might just be the easiest country on the continent to get around.
+For travelers with mobility issues, South Africa might just be the easiest country on the continent to get around.
 Facilities include boardwalks and braille signage at the most developed national parks and reserves.
 Wheelchair users have easy access in getting around city centers, especially in Cape Town and Johannesburg.

 Avis and Budget are the nationwide rental companies that supply vehicles with hydraulic lifts and wheelchair restraints.
 Disabled Travel is a great resource for listings, compiled by an occupational therapist, detailing a vast range of accommodations and resources for travelers with disabilities.

-Durban-based Access 2 Africa Safaris run everything from day trips to 12-day tours taking in Zululand, Kruger and eSwatini (Swaziland).
+Durban-based Access 2 Africa Safaris runs everything from day trips to 12-day tours taking in Zululand, Kruger and eSwatini (formerly Swaziland).
 Travel with Renè is a fantastic tour operator that runs a range of exciting tours, including whale-watching and winelands tours, in the Cape area.
-Renè, a Black quadriplegic woman as a result of a motor accident in 1995, has a vehicle that can take six passengers, including three wheelchairs at a time.
+Renè, a Black woman who became quadriplegic as a result of a motor accident in 1995, has a vehicle that can take six passengers, including three wheelchairs at a time.

-South African National Parks has produced an excellent 24-page PDF Comprehensive Guide to Universal Access in South African National Parks for Guests with Disabilities.
+South African National Parks has produced the Comprehensive Guide to Universal Access in South African National Parks for Guests with Disabilities, an excellent 24-page PDF.

 Find more accessible travel information by downloading Lonely Planet’s free Accessible Travel eBook.